 Skip to content

-Disable WordPress core’s term cache priming
+Disable WordPress Core’s term cache priming

-A feature of WordPress core that primes the term and/or meta caches after certain queries can result in performance issues and much longer than normal transaction times.
+A feature of WordPress Core that primes the term and/or meta caches after certain queries can result in performance issues and much longer than normal transaction times.

 Note